 The CGPA grading system is one of the most common methods of evaluating academic performance in India.
 According to India’s Ministry of Education, over 90% of universities now follow a 10-point CGPA scale to assess students.
 However,universities abroad, especially in the US, UK, Canada, and Australia, use GPA systems based on a 4.0 or 5.0 scale, creating confusion for international applicants.

-This blog explains the CGPA full form in education, breaks down CGPA vs percentage, and provides a country-wise CGPA conversion table to help you understand what your academic scores really mean for study abroad applications.
+This blog explains the CGPA full form in education, breaks down CGPA vs GPA, and provides a country-wise CGPA conversion table to help you understand what your academic scores really mean for study abroad applications.

 Courses like physics and civil engineering are popular choices, but before you apply, it helps to know how colleges look at your marks.